 The Fund offers four classes of shares, each of which is designed for specific investors.
 Sales charges and fees may vary considerably between the Fund's classes.
 You should carefully consider the differences in the fee and sales charge structures.
 Please review the Fee Table and Sales Charge Schedules before investing in the Fund.
 You may also want to consult with a financial advisor in order to help you determine which class is most appropriate for you.
-The following is a summary of the differences between Class A Shares, Class C Shares, Class T Shares and Institutional Class Shares of the Fund:
+The following is a summary of the differences between Class A shares, Class C shares, Class T shares and Institutional Class shares of the Fund:

-Class A Shares Class C Shares Class T Shares Institutional Class Shares Designed for retail investors Designed for retail investors (available for purchase only through an approved broker-dealer or financial intermediary) Designed for retail investors (available for purchase only through an approved broker-dealer or financial intermediary) • Designed for institutions (financial institutions, corporations, trusts, estates and religious and charitable organizations) investing for proprietary programs, discretionary accounts, and corporate benefit plans.
-Institutional Class Shares may also be available on certain brokerage platforms of firms that have agreements with the Fund to offer such shares when acting solely on an agency basis for the purchase or sale of such shares.
-If you transact in Institutional Class Shares through one of these programs, the minimum is waived and you may be required to pay a commission and/or other forms of compensation to the broker.
+Class A Shares Class C Shares Class T Shares Institutional Class Shares Designed for retail investors • Designed for retail investors (available for purchase only through an approved broker-dealer or financial intermediary) • Designed for retail investors (available for purchase only through an approved broker-dealer or financial intermediary) Designed for retail investors (available for purchase only through an approved broker-dealer or financial intermediary) • Designed for institutions (financial institutions, corporations, trusts, estates and religious and charitable organizations) investing for proprietary programs, discretionary accounts, and corporate benefit plans.
+Institutional Class shares may also be available on certain brokerage platforms of firms that have agreements with the Fund to offer such shares when acting solely on an agency basis for the purchase or sale of such shares.
+If you transact in Institutional Class shares through one of these programs, the minimum is waived, and you may be required to pay a commission and/or other forms of compensation to the broker.
 A list of these brokerage platforms can be found in Appendix A - Waivers and Discounts Available from Intermediaries and Conversion Policies.